-In cooperation with the CCC Division of Occupational/Technical Education, the SBDC offers an array of business development courses and seminars.
+In cooperation with the CCC Division of Occupational/ Professional Education, the SBDC offers an array of business development courses and seminars.
 Participants are able to earn college credit for some of the courses.
 Topics include:

-- Minding Your Own Business (a 3-hour business startup workshop)
+- Minding Your Own Business (a business start-up workshop)

 - QuickBooks in Your Business

 - Understanding Financial Statements

-- The Nuts and Bolts of Marketing
+- · The Nuts and Bolts of Marketing

 - Where's the Money?
 Meet the Lenders! (co-sponsored by the Greater Flagstaff Economic Council and the Flagstaff Chamber of Commerce)

-- The Anatomy of a Business Plan
+- · The Anatomy of a Business Plan

-The SBDC maintains a comprehensive information resource library of publications, videotapes, audiotapes, CD-ROMs, and software.
-Most of the non-computer resources are reprinted or loaned to clients at no cost.
-For clients who are exploring the business opportunities of the Internet, the staff also provides "test drives" on the Information Superhighway.
+The SBDC maintains a comprehensive information resource library of publications, videotapes, audio-tapes, CD-ROMs, and software.
+Most of the non-computer resources are reprinted (within copyright limitations) or loaned to clients at no cost.
+For clients who are exploring the business opportunities of the world wide web, the staff also provides "test drives" on the Information Superhighway.

-The SBDC is located at the east end of CCC's Flagstaff facility.
+The SBDC is located at the east end of CCC's Flagstaff campus.
 Feel free to stop by anytime or call 520-526-5072 (Flagstaff and Williams) or 800 350-7122 extension 244 (elsewhere in Coconino County).